Counselor Licensing Requirements in Oklahoma

 We want to ensure that you have timely and relevant information regarding Counselor Licensing Requirements in Oklahoma in order to become a Licensed Professional Counselor in Oklahoma.
 Counselor licensing requirements can be tough, but we hope to make this process a little easier for you.

-With regards to Oklahoma’s regulation of the professional counselors, the state only has one primary level of licensure: which is a Licensed Professional Counselor (LPC).
+With regard to Oklahoma’s regulation of professional counselors, the state only has one primary level of licensure: which is a Licensed Professional Counselor (LPC).
 This status cannot be achieved unless you have concluded 2 years of administered work experience.

 Additionally, you are required to submit the majority of your applications prior to beginning your practice.
 But, before you can start accumulating experience, you must satisfy multiple requirements.
 These include education and documentation of satisfactory professional and legal background.